shouguicai/SCFNN/Oral Presentation/presentation draft.md

 In this paper, we use L1-norm to promote sparse neurons activations, and constrain the L2-norm of each row of the weight matrix V to prevent any one hidden unit from having very large weights.
 Thus, the neural network is sparsely coded, we named it as SCFNN.

+A sparsely-coded neural network encodes each input data as a sparse code firstly, and then accomplish the specific task with further processing.

 By minimizing this criteria [kraɪ'tɪriən], we can learn the model weights from training data and finally get a source localization prediction model.

 As the maximum likelihood criterion [kraɪ'tɪrion] is consistent, the model is capable of representing the training data distribution.